-• The project includes ancillary propagation which may include the use of supplemental lighting.
-Conditions of approval require the applicant to implement light attenuation measures.
+Should the applicant utilize ancillary lighting, the Conditions of Approval require the applicant to implement light attenuation measures.
 Such measures include required compliance with International Dark Sky Association standards Lighting Zone 0 and Lighting Zone 1, and requiring the project be designed to regulate light spillage onto neighboring properties resulting from backlight, up light, or glare (BUG).